BoLS logo Today's Tabletop & RPG News

 Army of Infamy Two – Nuln

 I think the biggest miss here is with the special rules.
 You get to give Engineers and units they join ItP if they are within 6 inches of a warmachine- fine but not amazing.
-The army can entrance warmchaines which is also nice, but not game changing, and make Outriders lose ponderous- but this still suck if they move.
-You can also upgrade 1 warmachines per 1000 pts to have vanguard and veteran, which lets be honest is only useful to move up your Hellblaster to be in range on turn one- that’s really the only offensive buff you get for warmachines.
+The army can entrance warmachines which is also nice, but not game-changing, and make Outriders lose ponderous- but this still suck if they move.
+You can also upgrade 1 warmachines per 1000 pts to have vanguard and veteran, which, let’s be honest, is only useful to move up your Hellblaster to be in range on turn one- that’s really the only offensive buff you get for warmachines.

 Then you have the rules to try and buff infantry.
-The Nuln State Troops rule seems like a really cool and flavorful rule at first.
+The Nuln State Troops rule seems really cool and flavorful rule at first.
 It limits you to taking units of state troops in a specific configuration- Halbreds with detachments of hand gunners or swordsmen.
 That’s cool and thematic.
-But the only benefit from this very very restrictive rule is that you can give your detachments champions.
+However, the only benefit of this very restrictive rule is that you can give your detachments champions.
 Like… who cares?

 Advertisement

-The final rule allows each detachment of handgunners (you can only take them as detachments so must pay a tax of bad infantry) to fire in an extra rank once per game.
+The final rule allows each detachment of hand gunners (you can only take them as detachments, so you must pay a tax for bad infantry) to fire in an extra rank once per game.
 God, the bookkeeping on this is horrible.
 Can you think of trying to keep track of like 10 identical units over a game and which one has fried in its measly 2nd rank?
-Just let them do it every turn, you’ve already made them take bad infantry to get hand gunners.
+Just let them do it every turn; you’ve already made them take bad infantry to get hand gunners.
 This army just doesn’t give the buffs it needs.

 The New Units